frederiquerenet/frederiquerenet/README.md

 Today, I'm looking for my first position as a front-end developer.
 I have at heart to build interfaces that will make the difference for their users.

-- 🔭 I’m currently working on the redesign of my personal website (and getting a job!)
+- 🔭 I’m currently working on building a portfolio + the redesign of my personal website (and getting a job!)
 - 🌱 I’m currently learning the development in Drupal

 <!--